 Telling family about breast cancer can be hard.
 Here are some tips to help start the conversation

 A diagnosis of breast cancer can be a traumatic shock that takes time to deal with.
 Telling family, friends and especially children about breast cancer presents an added challenge for many women.
 We have put together the following tips on how to tell family and others about your breast cancer and its consequences.

 Our relationships with family, friends and partners vary from person to person.
 There is no one “right way” to tell people that you have breast cancer.
 But keep in mind that sometimes the one thing you can control is deciding who to tell and how to tell them.
-The following tips are suggestions to help you tell family and friends in a way that’s right for you.
+The following suggestions may help you tell family and friends “I have breast cancer” in a way that’s right for you.

 - Tell friends and family in advance that you want to talk to them and, if necessary, prepare them for bad news.
 This will give them a better chance to cope with the conversation.

 - Think about where and how you want to talk to your family or friends.
 Choose a place that feels best for you.
 It could be at home, or even while taking a walk.

 - Ask for help if you need it.
 If you’ve already told your partner or your best friend about the diagnosis, you can ask them to be there you when you talk to your family.

 - Talk about the facts first.
 Some people find that it helps to talk about practical things to get the conversation going.
 Discussing facts can make it easier to talk about feelings afterwards.